 If your curtains are blowing in the breeze, but your windows are closed, it’s probably not a good sign.
 If a draft entering the home is strong enough that it is moving your curtains, there is a good chance that your windows are showing other visible signs of damage.

 Make sure that it is a draft that is moving the curtains and not a nearby vent from a forced-air heating or cooling unit.
 If you’re unsure, turn off the AC or furnace and see if the curtains keep moving.
+You might also hear the wind whistling through your windows, which is one of the house sounds you should never ignore.

 Be sure to keep these tell-tale visible signs of drafty windows in the forefront and don’t waste time or extra money on energy bills when it comes to replacement windows for your home.
 When windows begin to fail and underperform, it can cause other issues in your home such as moisture and condensation build-up that leads to mold and mildew.